meetric1/gmod_shader_guide/README.md

 1. `example1` - The name of the shader, this can be anything you want.
 2. `_` - Required underscore to separate the name and the rest of the data.
 3. `ps` - Stands for Pixel Shader, can also be `vs` (Can you guess what it stands for?)
 4. `2x` - The shader version.
-I will be using `2x`, as it is the most supported. `30` is also valid and has less restrictions, but does not work on native Linux
+I will be using `2x`, as it is the most supported. `30` is also valid and has less restrictions.
 5. `.hlsl` - The file extension, all source shaders use hlsl

 You must ENSURE that the name stays exactly in this format, or the tools provided won't work.

+If you choose the `30` shader version notice that texture sampling on vertex shaders does not work on Linux.
+There could be other problems with 3.0 Shaders on Linux, as everything has not been tested yet.
+If you notice any other issues with your shaders on Linux, please open a pull request or submit an issue.

 Now, we're going to overwrite an existing shader with a new one.\
 Drag `example1_ps2x.hlsl` on top of `build_single_shader.bat` and it should compile and automatically put the shader into `fxc`, which is where GMod shaders are loaded from.\